X

 172 | The 5 Rules for Mastering the Game of Building Wealth – Chat with Stuart Wemyss

-Ever wanted the formula to win the game of building wealth?
+Ever wanted the formula to winning the game of building wealth?

 Well, folks… you’re in luck!
-Because today we have a very special guest on who’s going to hand you the GOLDEN RULES of building wealth that are founded in logic, simple maths and supported by historic evidence!
+Because today we have a very special guest who’s going to hand you the GOLDEN RULES of building wealth that are founded in logic, calculated using simple math, and supported by historic evidence!
 (Sounds alright, huh?)

 Joining us is Stuart Wemyss, author of the newly-released book Investopoly, and Founder of ProSolution, who has over 20 years’ experience in financial services.
-Plus, he comes with a Bachelor of Commerce, is a Chartered account and a repeat guest on the Couch — you might recognise his voice from Episode 81 when he brought the wisdom to long term investing!
+Plus, he has a Bachelor of Commerce, is a Chartered accountant and is a repeat guest on the Couch — you might recognise his voice from Episode 81 when he brought his wisdom to long term investing!

-So, his new book — again, it’s called “Investopoly” — discusses the 8 Golden Rules for Mastering the Game of Building Wealth… and Stuart’s sharing 5 of them today, and many other hacks to excel at property investing…
+So, his new book — again, it’s called “Investopoly” — discusses the 8 Golden Rules for Mastering the Game of Building Wealth… and Stuart’s sharing five of them today, and many other hacks to excel at property investing.

 PICA has started a petition to campaign against Labor’s poorly thought through Negative Gearing and Capital Gains policy positions.
 Although Labor is not in Government at the Federal level, they plan to take this policy to the next election.